 Wright-Patterson AFB, Ohio

-Kirtland AFB, New Mexico, is home to the Directed Energy and Space Vehicles Directorates.
-AFRL's Munitions Directorate is located at Eglin AFB, and advanced cyber technology research takes place at the Information Directorate in Rome, New York.
-The Air Force Office of Scientific Research in Arlington, Virginia, manages the Air Force basic research program within AFRL, as well as cooperatively with industry and universities around the world.
+AFRL's headquarters; the 711th Human Performance Wing; and the Aerospace Systems, Materials and Manufacturing, and Sensors Directorates are located at Wright-Patterson AFB along with the lab’s Strategic Developmental Planning & Experimentation office.
+Kirtland AFB, New Mexico is home to the Directed Energy and Space Vehicles Directorates.
+AFRL's Munitions Directorate is located at Eglin AFB, Florida.
+Advanced cyber technology research takes place at the Information Directorate in Rome, New York.
+The Air Force Office of Scientific Research in Arlington, Virginia, manages the basic research program within AFRL, as well as cooperatively with industry and universities around the world.

 Test and Evaluation